Cartucho/mAP/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Cartucho/mAP.svg?style=social&label=Stars)](https://github.com/Cartucho/mAP)

-This python code will evaluate the performance of your **object detector**.
+This code, in Python, will evaluate the performance of your **object detector**.
 All the documentation is in the `docs/` directory and online at (TODO: add link to Read the Docs).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/15831541/37559643-6738bcc8-2a21-11e8-8a07-ed836f19c5d9.gif" width="450" height="300" />
 </p>

-The uniqueness of this tool is that it allows you to quick and easily visualize your results.
-This allows you to understand how good your object detector really is and when is it failing.
+The advantage of this tool over the alternative ones is that it allows you to visualize your results.
+This allows you to better understand how good your object detector really is and when it is failing.

 In practice, a higher mAP value indicates a better performance of your neural-network.
-However, the mAP score is not enough.
-Therefore, the **goal of this repo** is not only to calculate the mAP score but also other metrics like *ROC curve*, *confusion matrix*, *log average miss-rate* and others!
+In this repo we do not only calculate the mAP score but also other metrics like *ROC curve*, *confusion matrix*, *log average miss-rate* and others!

 ## Latest Features